AhmedSA19980/convertUnits/README.md

 * convert  lbs to kg.
 * convert  kg to lb

+### run validation to check units or input written in correct form

 The web App consist of  nodejs(backend) html(frond-end), in addition runnin tests using mohca framework !

+## add chatBot to help the vistor understanding the math behind it

 testCases:
 A- unitTest